 (1) In subsections (1aa) to (1ac) —

-“Commission” includes the Full Bench, the Commission in Court Session and a constituent authority.
+Commission includes the Full Bench, the Commission in Court Session and a constituent authority.

 (1aa) The Chief Commissioner is responsible for matters of an administrative nature relating to the Commission and members of the Commission.